 Planned, or legacy, gifts are commitments, made now, that are realized in the future.
 Planned gifts provide the Community Chest with the fiscal strength to further our ability to help our neighbors in need and enable donors to make a meaningful and lasting connection with the Community Chest and the towns of Concord and Carlisle.

 Planned Giving and Its Benefits to You

 A planned or estate gift to the Concord-Carlisle Community Chest is a wise investment in your community.
-Charitable bequests can provide estate tax benefits at the same time as they provide for the future wellbeing of our Concord and Carlisle neighbors and friends.
+Charitable bequests can provide estate tax benefits at the same time as they provide for the future well-being of our Concord and Carlisle neighbors and friends.
 Finally, planned gifts come out of your assets at the time of your death and therefore do not diminish your current income.
 Planned gifts can be directed to support the Chest program most important to you.
-Donors who notify the Chest of their bequest intentions to the Red Feather Circle are entitled to exclusive benefits as a result.
+Donors who notify the Chest of their bequest intentions become members of the Red Feather Circle.
 Finally, donors receive the satisfaction of knowing that their gift has made a lasting impact to the work of the Community Chest.